dodgymike/hackrf-wiki/Updating-Firmware.md

 If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the [FAQ](https://github.com/mossmann/hackrf/wiki/FAQ#i-cant-seem-to-access-my-hackrf-under-linux).
 It's often a permissions problem that can be quickly solved.

-## DFU Boot

-The LPC4330 microcontroller on HackRF is capable of booting from several different code sources.
-By default, HackRF boots from SPI flash memory (SPIFI).
-By shorting two pins on one of the "BOOT" headers while power is first supplied, you can force Jawbreaker into DFU (USB) boot mode.
-In DFU boot mode, Jawbreaker will enumerate over USB, wait for code to be delivered using the DFU (Device Firmware Update) standard over USB, and then execute that code from RAM.
-The SPIFI is normally unused and unaltered in DFU mode.

-The pins that must be shorted are pins 1 and 2 of header P32 on Jawbreaker.
-Header P32 is labeled "P2_8" on most Jawbreakers but may be labeled "2" on prototype units.
-Pin 1 is labeled "VCC".
-Pin 2 is the center pin.

-When power is applied with pins shorted, you should see VCCLED illuminate and note that 1V8LED does not illuminate.
-At this point Jawbreaker is ready to receive firmware over USB.

-We use DFU mode to enable programming of the CPLD and to program SPI flash if the currently installed firmware is not working properly.

-Developers: DFU mode is also very convenient for making rapid changes during firmware development.
-If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing 'make program' in the firmware source directory.
-Note that you should not load firmware compiled with the "rom_to_ram" option over DFU.

 ## Updating the CPLD

 Required CPLD updates are more rare than firmware updates.